George Hunter (speedway rider)

 George Hunter (30 January 1939 – 11 May 1999) was a motorcycle speedway rider.
-He rode for the Edinburgh Monarchs and the Wolverhampton Wolves.
+He earned 28 caps for the Scotland national speedway team, 17 international caps for the England national speedway team and 16 caps for the Great Britain team.

 Career

 Hunter's early career was on grass.
 He joined Motherwell Speedway team in 1958 and moved to Edinburgh Monarchs in 1960.
 Known as the "Ladybank Express", he rode in 360 league matches for the Monarchs over his lifetime career.

-In 1963 he was leading the 1962 world champion Peter Craven in the final race of a challenge match between Edinburgh and Belle Vue at Old Meadowbank when his engine seized.
+In 1963, he was leading the former world champion Peter Craven in the final race of a challenge match between Edinburgh and Belle Vue at Old Meadowbank when his engine seized.
 After taking evasive action Craven may have clipped Hunter's wheel before crashing through the fence and suffering fatal injuries.

 Hunter narrowly missed out on being the 1963 Provincial League Riders Champion, suffering an engine failure while leading in the final.
 Ivan Mauger took the title.

-Hunter was a British Finalist in 1966, 1967 and 1976.